How To Do a Live Streaming Webcast from Zoom to Social Media

 Live Streaming from Zoom to Restream

 Attaching Restream to Zoom is quite simple.
 All you need to do is plug in aqui from restream.
-Here’s an article that shows you how to do it.

 Before you start your live stream on Zoom however, go to Restream and specify a title for the stream and a description of what you’ll be discussing.